Automation: Macros

 MESSAGES_LENGTH Total number of messages in the conversation

-These might be useful for conditionally running only if the macro is, e.g. part of the most recent user message.
+These might be useful for conditionally running only if the macro is, e.g. part of the most recent user message, or for sniffing the context in which the macro is expanding for more intelligent LLM summarization.

 Advanced Macros: Phases and Recursion